Quickmotions/Weather-Data-Web-Scraper/README.md

 # Weather Data Web Scraper

 This is a Python program that scrapes weather data from a website and presents it in a readable format.
-It fetches current weather conditions (temperature, humidity, wind speed) for a specific location from a chosen weather website.
+It fetches current weather conditions (temperature, humidity, wind speed) for a specific location from the BBC weather website.

 ## Table of Contents